mschmidoev/FlightCal/README.md

 ## Contact

-For any questions or suggestions, please contact [your email].
+For any questions or suggestions, please contact [me@mschm.id].